shopped/VirtualCatch/README.md

 # Hello Developers!

 I am working on this application because I really like making applications that get people to exercise.
 As a developer I work on things that are not always obviously morally good.
-Improving public health by making a **free application available on the web** for anyone without any special equipment besides a webcam.
+Improving public health by making a **free application available on the web** for anyone without any special equipment besides a webcam is good.
 Feel free to reach out or submit a pull request if you want to contribute.
 You can also reach out to me and send me a message!

 # Technologies Used